 - Avoid soap.
-Instead, use gentle, nonsoap cleansers such as Cetaphil[®] - Avoid hot showers or baths (short, lukewarm showers are OK) - Apply a cool cloth to the area - Apply a cooling cream with menthol or camphor to the area (refrigerate the cream first for even greater relief) - Keep your fingernails short to protect your skin from damage if you scratch - Apply a moisturizer that contains the ingredients urea or glycerin daily - Don't use lotions that have perfumes or dyes - Protect your skin from the sun by wearing sunscreen, a hat, and UV-protective clothing and sunglasses.
-Don't forget your hands and face - Your oncology team may tell you to take an antihistamine by mouth or apply a corticosteroid cream to reduce the itching
+Instead, use gentle, nonsoap cleansers such as Cetaphil® - · Avoid hot water for bathing because it causes skin dryness.
+Instead, use lukewarm water - · Keep your fingernails short to protect your skin from damage if you scratch - · Apply a moisturizer that contains the ingredients urea or glycerin daily - · Don't use lotions that have perfumes or dyes - Protect your skin from the sun by wearing sunscreen, a hat, and UV-protective clothing and sunglasses.
+Don't forget your hands and face